olumidesan/antipopup/README.md

 A chrome extension that automatically closes those pesky tabs and windows opened by ad-requiring sites.

+## Update
-## Update: Extension now downloadable from Chrome store.
+Extension now downloadable from Chrome store.
 See link [here](https://chrome.google.com/webstore/detail/popupblocker/pecjjeljffnplfcclbbbklkpcbbkchdk)

 ## Usage
 1. Add the extension to chrome.
 Do this by turning on developer mode and dragging the folder to the chrome extensions screen.
 The extension should now be activated.